poyro/poyro/packages/docs/src/app/essays/ai-testing-as-part-of-fullstack-engineering/page.md

 ---
 **By**: [Daniel Bulhosa Solorzano](https://x.com/danielbulhosa)

-The advent of ChatGPT and similar Model as a Service solutions has changed the landscape of full-stack engineering.
+The advent of ChatGPT and similar Model-as-a-Service solutions has changed the landscape of full-stack engineering.
 Just as cloud services brought infrastructural knowledge into the realm of full-stack engineering, now Large Language Models (LLMs) have brought AI into the fold.
 This means that effective full-stack engineers working on AI products need to learn the best practices for building AI systems.

 ## Evaluation = Unit Testing